benayat/nlp_tagger/README.md

 ## Results
 Training and validation results, including loss and accuracy, are logged during training.
+I recorded the successful runs logs in the file `results.md` for reference.

 ## Notes
 - The model automatically adjusts learning rate with a scheduler, and a manual intervention for the weight-decay adjustment.